| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday January 31, 2011

 production operations located in Texhoma, Oklahoma to Prestage Farms, Inc.

+Specific terms of the transaction were not disclosed.
 The Texhoma operations house 20,000 sows and contain 71,000 nursery and

 172,000 finishing spaces.
 "The sale of these operations demonstrates our continuing commitment to shed non-core businesses with a greater focus on return on invested capital.
 This divestiture is another example of how we have altered our strategy to deliver better returns to our shareholders," he concluded. | |

-Cattle Industry Convention Preview- The Oklahoma Perspective with Scott Dewald of the OCA ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Cattle
+| Cattle Industry Convention Preview- The Oklahoma Perspective with Scott Dewald of the OCA ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Cattle

 producers from around the country (and from several other countries as